 ECRI Institute.
-Health Technology Information Service.
+Health Technology Assessment Information Service.
 Emerging Technology Evidence Report.
-(2015, February; update March 2017).
-Steroid-eluting implant for maintaining sinus patency after ethmoid sinus surgery.
+(2012, December; last updated March 2017).
+Steroid-eluting sinus implants (Propel and Propel mini) for maintaining patency after sinus surgery.
 Retrieved June 12, 2017 from ECRI Institute.
 (92 articles and/or guidelines reviewed)

 Forwith, K. D., Han, J. K., Stolovitzky, J. P., Yen, D. M., Chandra, R. K., Karanfilov, B., Matheny, K. E. (2016).
 RESOLVE: bioabsorbable steroid-eluting sinus implants for in-office treatment of recurrent sinonasal polyposis after sinus surgery: 6-month outcomes from a randomized, controlled, blinded study.
 International Forum of Allergy & Rhinology, 6 (6), 573-581.
 Abstract retrieved October 20, 2016 from PubMed database.